qsnake/gpaw/doc/documentation/dscf/dscf.rst

 in lumo with spin 1) and the method will take the electron from highest occupied orbital which in this case is `5\sigma`.

-The lumo is an instance of the class Wavefunction which calculates the expansion of the saved `2\pi` state in each iteration step.
+The lumo is an instance of the class AEOrbital which calculates the expansion of the saved `2\pi` state in each iteration step.
 In order to obtain the all-electron overlaps `\langle\varphi_n|2\pi\rangle` we need to supply the projector overlaps in addition to the